Music of the Spheres

 On June 3 & 4, the Capitol Hill Chorale's 2016-2017 season ends with a celestial-themed program featuring the premiere of Music of the Spheres.
 Also on the program are works of Vincenzo Galilei (father of Galileo Galilei), William Herschel, Samuel Barber, and Gustav Holst.

 Music of the Spheres is a five-movement work for SATB chorus and glass armonica, featuring texts by Johannes Kepler, John Donne, and the Psalms.
+Dean Shostak, one of the few masters of the glass armonica in the world today, will perform at the premiere.

 I had so much fun writing this work, which is dedicated to Swiss astrophysicist (and my relative) Arnold Benz, whose book "Astrophysics and Creation" was just released in an English language version earlier this year.